tuan40890/python_raritanpdu/README.md

 Script started at 21:22:19 on 09-10-2025

-Starting PDU information retrieval for 2 PDUs...
+Retrieving data for 4 devices...

 [DEVICE INFO]
 Hostname : examplePDU1